jaantollander/masters-thesis/content/30_monitoring.md

 ## Monitoring client
-The monitoring client calls the appropriate command (`lctl get_param`), as explained in Section \ref{operations-and-statistics}, at regular observation intervals to collect statistics.
+The monitoring client calls the appropriate command, as explained in Section \ref{operations-and-statistics}, at regular observation intervals to collect statistics.
 In the description we present here, we used the time the call was made as the timestamp and stored the snapshot time as a value similar to the statistics.
 In practice, our first version used the call time and the second version used the snapshot time as a timestamp.
 The downside of using snapshot time as a timestamp is that we lose some information about periods where the job does not perform any operations.